 The End Goal

-Of course, it’s impossible to know precisely how the future will pan out.
-There are an endless number of variables that could come into play and completely change the trajectory of where my life is headed.
-However – I do believe it's important to at least have an idea of what direction you'd like to go.
+Of course, knowing precisely how the future will pan out is impossible.
+An endless number of variables can potentially come into play and change the trajectory of my life.
+However, I believe it's important to have an idea of what direction you'd like to go.